jared-smith-kr/Typescript-Lightning-Talks/talks/generics/README.md

     }
 }
 ```

+## Quick Digression on Parameter Names

+We've all been told with very few exceptions like loop indicies to never give variables single-letter names like `x`, but to instead give longer descriptive ones relevant to the domain.
+You've probably seen me use short variable and function names in these talks, and probably thought "he's just keeping it short and vague because they're just general examples".
+And for the most part you'd be right.
+But in the case of generics, authors *frequently* use single letter variables to name type parameters.

+It's actually for the same reason we use foo/bar/baz for general examples: we don't want to get too hung up on the specific details of something that is supposed to have broad generality.
+The type variable `T` could stand in for a large number of different types, and any details about what the limitations on `T` might be are easily (YMMV) gleaned from the constraints on the generic, e.g. `<T extends DomainSpecificTypeName>` will have at least the required properties of `DomainSpecificTypeName` and *that* name is the one that matters.

 Okay cool.
 Now that we have some idea of generics, lets look at something that will hopefully save us all a lot of pain, the [built in utility types](https://www.typescriptlang.org/docs/handbook/utility-types.html)!
 Lets say that we want to make a function that takes a class, and some appropriate arguments, and construct an instance of the class.
 Somethihng like this actually came up in Esperanto.
 How do we do that?